globaldev/grunt-montage/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Licensing and Attribution
+Grunt Montage is released under the MIT license as detailed in the LICENSE file that should be distributed with this library; the source code is [freely available](http://github.com/globaldev/grunt-montage).

+Grunt Montage was developed by [James Allardice](http://jamesallardice.com) during work on [White Label Dating](http://www.whitelabeldating.com/), while employed by [Global Personals Ltd](http://www.globalpersonals.co.uk).
+Global Personals Ltd have kindly agreed to the extraction and release of this software under the license terms above.